You must apply in person if:

-- Once we have everything we need, processing time is normally about 4 weeks for the Embassy in Tegucigalpa and 5 weeks for the Consular Agency in San Pedro Sula.
+- Once we have everything we need, processing time is normally at least 6 weeks for the Embassy in Tegucigalpa and for the Consular Agency in San Pedro Sula.

 - All passport are returned via Cargo Expresso or can be picked up in person in Tegucigalpa.
 Courier company charges a fee for the service on delivery.

 Step 1: Fill Out the Application Form for a U.S. Passport